fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-enrichment/steps/1/text.md

 `./install.sh && ./start.sh && cd ../Chapter03/monedero`{{execute T1}}

 **Note:**
-The supplied commands in the next steps MUST be run from your `Chapter03/monedero` sub-directory of the **kafka** repository clone.
+- The supplied commands in the next steps MUST be run from your `Chapter03/monedero` sub-directory of the **kafka** repository clone.
+- Final code was already cloned from github for this scenario.
+You can just understand the application code in the next steps and run it using the instructions.